IndaPlus25/task-7-yea/README.md

 [documentation](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/HashMap.html)
 and use this method in your code.
 You should find that _Hamlet_ contains 4810 unique words.

 ### ❎ Checklist

-- [ ] Create class `FileWordSplitter`.
-  - [ ] Add private field `words`.
-  - [ ] Add constructor using `public FileWordSplitter(String filename)`.
-Make the constructor read all words in a given file and add them to `words`.
-  - [ ] Add a getter that returns `words`.
-- [ ] Create class `FileTextAnalyzer`.
-  - [ ] Add private field `words` of type `FileWordSplitter`.
+- [ ] Cloned your repository to your local computer
-  - [ ] Add a constructor `public FileTextAnalyzer(String filename)`.
-Make it assign a new `FileWordSplitter` to `words`.
-  - [ ] Add a method `public int wordCount()` to count the number of words in a file.
-  - [ ] Add a field called `wordOccurrences` of type `HashMap` that associate Strings with Integers.
+- [ ] Made a solid plan using issues
-  - [ ] In the constructor, add all words in the file as keys to `wordOccurrences` and set the corresponding value to the number of occurrences.
+- [ ] Completed all exercises to be best of your ability
-  - [ ] Add a getter for `wordOccurrences` called `getwordOccurrences`.
+- [ ] Closed issues for completed exercises (with "Fixes #N" in commit messages)
-  - [ ] Make your code case insensitive, meaning it should not matter if a word is capitalized or not.
-  - [ ] Add a method to count the number of occurrences of a specific word using method `public int occurrencesOf(String word)`.
-Make it case insensitive.
-  - [ ] Add a method `public double frequencyOf(String word)` to print out the frequency of a specific word.
-  - [ ] Add a method `public int uniqueWordCount()` that prints the total number of unique words in a file.

-    > **Assistant's Note:** We've set up a checklist for you.
-Use it for a last look at your work before handing it in.
-You don't have to, but if you want to check off tasks, just put an "x" in the brackets in the README.md file.
+- [ ] Pushed your work to KTH GitHub!

 ### 🐞 Bugs and errors?

-If you find any inconsistencies (spelling errors, grammatically incorrect sentences etc) or errors in this exercise, please open a [New Issue](https://gits-15.sys.kth.se/inda-24/help/issues/new) with the title "Task *x* Error: *summary of error here*".
+If you find any inconsistencies (spelling errors, grammatically incorrect sentences etc) or errors in this exercise, please open a [New Issue](https://gits-15.sys.kth.se/inda-25/help/issues/new) with the title "Task *x* Error: *summary of error here*".
 Found bugs will be rewarded by mentions in the acknowledgment section.

 ### 🙏 Acknowledgments